-Requests to review this file must be made in writing to the Chief Medical Officer and the Chief

-Medical Officer will be present at the time of review.
+Requests to review this file must be made in writing to the Chief Medical Officer, and the Chief Medical Officer will be present at the time of review.

-HPSJ notifies providers of this right to review credentialing files through a number of sources which include notifications in the credentialing application or reapplication cover letter, the HPSJ website, the provider contract, this Provider Manual, and other publications distributed to providers.
+Health Plan notifies Providers of this right to review credentialing files through a number of sources, which includes notifications in the credentialing application or reapplication cover letter, Health Plan's website, the Provider contract, this Provider Manual, and other publications distributed to Providers.